MohammedAlkhrashi/TSP-USING-MST-Christofides/README.md

 python TSP_Finder.py
 ```

-You will then be prompted to enter your choices either by choosing file or randomly generated example
+You will then be prompted to enter your choices either by choosing a file or a randomly generated example

 File Format
 -------------------